The major scale is one of the most important and fundamental concepts that any musician needs to learn at the beginning of their musical journey.

 The major scale follows the same formula regardless of the key you’re playing in, and it is based on the intervals between each note of the scale.

-You can describe it as “W – W – H – W – W – W – H”, in which W and H correspond to whole step and half step, respectively.
+You can describe it as “W – W – H – W – W – W – H”, in which W and H correspond to whole steps and half steps, respectively.

 There are a lot of other more advanced musical concepts that sprout from the major scale itself, which makes it a must-know for any musician.
-Invest some time in mastering it and you will definitely not regret it later on!
+Spend some time mastering it and you will definitely not regret this investment in yourself later on.